ZeroPHP

 View::configure(array $config = []): void

 Override the view config at runtime.
 Keys: cache_enabled, cache_path, cache_lifetime, debug.
-Defaults come from config/view.php.
+Defaults are resolved from environment variables on first use (see Configuration below).

 View::configure([